Andria-AI/Millenium-project-2024-STEM-school/README.md

-# Millenium-project-2024-STEM-school
+# MIllenium 2025 project-InovationInitiators
-fog collector based on corona discharge
+Project:

+using corona discharge to condensate fog into pure drincable water